anton-k/processing-for-haskell/README.md

 Processing for Haskell
 =============================================

 Computer Graphics for kids and artists!
+It's an imperative EDSL for computer graphics.
+It's very easy to use.
 The library implements Processing language in Haskell.

 Well, But actually it...